 At the Farm Stand, we supplement our vegetables, fruits and herbs with offerings from other local farms and food artisans.
 Below is a little background on each of our partners.

-Mike and Molly Peterson raise 100% grassfed and finished beef and pastured and soy-free pork in historic Rappahannock County, Virginia and are two of our best friends.
-Formerly farming under the Petersons are expanding their offerings and run their own small farm store in Sperryville.
-Look for their beef, pork and more in our freezers!
+Jesse Straight and his family raise 100% grassfed and finished beef and pastured and pork in Warrenton, Virginia.
+Look for their beef, ground turkey, pork and more in our freezers!

 Angela Marsh started making granola in Ashburn to serve her husband and family who are either Celiac or gluten sensitive.
 News of her delicious, handmade, micro-batches spread and we began carrying – and frequently selling out of – her amazing granola.